 - If I am seeking help for my child, do I need to go therapy, too?

-- What if my partner will not attend with me?
+- I am coming to talk about my relationship.
+What if my partner will not attend with me?

 - Is the Lipscomb Family Therapy Center only for Lipscomb students and employees?

 - How long do sessions last?

 - What types of problems can I bring to therapy?

 - What is group therapy?
 Do I have to talk if I don't want to?
 Is it confidential?

 - Can I choose if I am paired with a male or female therapist?